Women in Poland: 1918–1939

 Poland was among the first nations to grant women legal rights: women's suffrage was enacted in 1918 after the country regained independence that year, following the 123-year period of partition and foreign rule.
 In 1932 Poland made marital rape illegal.
 Despite the improvement of the state's policies regarding women's rights, Polish women still faced discrimination on various levels.
 The concept of the "glass ceiling" in Polish society was formed during the interwar period.
-Women had to compete with men mainly for well-paid, high-prestige positions.
-Lower salaries were primarily a result of female employees' lower efficiency in physical labor but were later implemented in other sectors, where women were equally productive.
+Women had to compete with men mainly for well-paid, high-prestige positions.However, women's salaries continue to be lower than men in almost all sectors.

 Communism

-During the communist era, women were ostensibly granted equal legal rights, and the official government rhetoric was one of supporting gender equality,as in other communist states.
+During the communist era, women were ostensibly granted equal legal rights, and the official government rhetoric was one of supporting gender equality, as in other communist states.
 Women saw significant gains under the communist régime, such as better access to education and more equal involvement in the workforce.
 The improvement to women's conditions during the communist era was significantly influenced by the socialist pro-birth position, seeking an increase in the population.
 Pro-natalist policies were implemented by "generous maternity leave benefits and state contributions to child rearing".
 After martial law in Poland, the first publications discussing feminist ideas appeared in the public sphere, which were sometimes considered cover for the actual social situation.
 Society mainly perceived feminism as an ideology alien to the Polish culture and mentality.
 Communist leaders claimed that women in Poland obtained equal rights as a result of socialistic social processes, and used that statement to explain why there was a lack of – and no need for – feminism in Poland.